 Serving Suggestions and More Recipes

 Looking for more condiments and dressing ideas?
-Some of my other favorites include Homemade Chilli Jam, Chilli Oil, and Garlic Confit.
+Some of my other favorites include Homemade Chilli Jam, Chilli Oil, Italian Olive Oil Bread Dip, and Garlic Confit.

 If you’re looking for meals to serve basil oil with, try out my Beginners Sourdough, Spinach and Tofu Galette, or a Chickpea, Roast Pumpkin & Walnut Salad.